Mac Installation Guide

-Once you have logged in, a list of datasources and servers you have permission to access will appear in the SDM menu bar dropdown.
+Once you have logged in, a list of resources you have permission to access will appear in the GUI (in the menu bar dropdown).

-To enable a connection to one of the servers or datasources, simply click the one you’d like to access.
-A green icon will appear next to the datasource you’ve connected to.
+To enable a connection to one of the resources, simply click the one you'd like to access.
+A green icon will appear next to the datasource you've connected to.
 At this point you may connect to it with your preferred tool using

-127.0.0.1 and the listed port.
-To disconnect, simply click the named instance and you’ll see the green icon disappear.
+127.0.0.1and the listed port.
+If it is a website resource, clicking it will launch it in your default browser.
+To disconnect, simply click the named instance in the GUI and you'll see the green icon disappear.
 This will break any existing database connections to this instance.

 Finally, set up the CLI utility.
 After installing the sdm application, click on the menu in the upper right of the GUI and click install 'sdm' in PATH.
 Alternately, open a terminal prompt and type the following: